-- All tutors will have discussions with their tutees about potential career and university options. - The tutor is responsible for writing the highly significant UCAS Reference and will therefore play a crucial role in the next few months.
+- All tutors will have discussions with their tutees about potential career and university options. - The tutor is responsible for compiling and editing the UCAS Reference.

 Oxbridge Meeting:

 - Preliminary Oxbridge information will be given to the entire year group at an assembly. - A Lower Sixth Briefing session on Oxbridge will be held. - Pupils will then be invited to opt into the Oxbridge Programme by writing a letter of application and a follow up meeting will take place. - OCs currently studying at Oxford/Cambridge will give talks about their experiences.